cbuteau/typecodes/README.md

 later
 we tried to derive from number so toString would return what the typecode is.. but failed and exposed anothe method not quite tested.

+12/28/2018

+tried instanceof then debugger would not load scripts...